oVirt/ovirt-site/source/release/3.6/index.html.md

 ### Other features

-For a detailed description of the above features and a complete list of the features included in this release please see [3.6 features list](http://www.ovirt.org/Category:OVirt_3.6_Feature|oVirt)
+For a detailed description of the above features and a complete list of the features included in this release please see [oVirt 3.6 features list](http://www.ovirt.org/Category:OVirt_3.6_Feature)

 ### Known Issues